 Step 4: Submit Removal Requests

-- Automated Removal: Some blacklists automatically delist IPs after a clean monitoring period.
+- Automated Removal: Some blacklists will automatically delist you after they see you've been clean for a while.

 Step 5: Monitor and Maintain Reputation

-- Regularly check IP reputation to detect any new listings early
+- Regularly check IP reputation so you catch new listings before they become a bigger problem

 - Implement security best practices and network hygiene